a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Position a volume icon near the center of the screen.
 Open the volume icon, and move/size the window to ensure the volume icon is visible.
 Drag a file icon to the trash.
 Verify that after the delete dialog closes, the volume icon is still visible.

 * Launch DeskTop.
 Open two windows.
 In the first window, position two icons so they overlap.
 Select the first icon.
 Verify that it draws "on top" of the other icon.
 Activate the other window without changing selection.
 Drag it over the icons.
 Drag it off the icons.
 Verify that the selected icon is still "on top".
 Hold Open-Apple and click the selected icon to deselect it.
 Verify that it draws "on top" of the other icon.
 Activate the other window without changing selection.
 Drag it over the icons.
 Drag it off the icons.
 Verify that the previously selected icon is still "on top".
 Repeat the above tests with the other icon.

+* Launch DeskTop.
+Open a volume.
+Open a folder within the volume.
+Activate the first window.
+Special > Check All Drives.
+Verify that the icons are erased and repaint properly.

+* Launch DeskTop.
+Open a volume.
+Open a folder.
+Drag the folder window so that it obscures the top-most edge of an icon in the volume window.
+Drag the folder away.
+Verify that the icon in the volume window repaints.

+* Launch DeskTop.
+Open a volume.
+Drag the window so that it partially covers some volume icons.
+Drag the window to the bottom of the screen so that only the top of the title bar is visible.
+Verify that the volume icons repaint correctly.
+* Launch DeskTop.
+Open a volume containing a file icon.
+Select the file icon.
+Drag the window to the bottom of the screen so that only the top of the title bar is visible.
+Verify that the file icon doesn't mispaint onto the desktop.

 ## Menus